poojapurushotham/BankTransactionApplication/README.md

 A Simple Bank Transaction Application with 2 types of accounts and their respective transactions.
-BankApplication - Has Driver functions to drive the application Account - Base class with common methods for account transations CheckingAccount - Sub class for checking account transactions SavingsAccount - Sub class for savings account transactions DataValidator - Validates data entered while using the application
+BankApplication - Has Driver functions to drive the application Account - Base class with common methods for account transactions CheckingAccount - Sub class for checking account transactions SavingsAccount - Sub class for savings account transactions DataValidator - Validates data entered while using the application